 - We can help with site-specific flood and flood-related data for your property.
 In many cases, we can provide floor elevation info.

 - Selecting a contractor for your work

-If your property is prone to flooding or has drainage issues or if you have any questions or concerns about flood safety measures, please contact the Building and Codes Department, Public Safety Department, or Fred Hiatt, the Community Services Director or visit the City's Community Services Department at City Hall.
+If your property is prone to flooding, has drainage issues, or if you have any questions or concerns about flood safety measures, please contact the Building and Codes Department, Public Safety Department, or Fred Hiatt, the Community Services Director or visit the City's Community Services Department at City Hall.